Paul A. Varela

 - Successfully represented global engineering/construction contractor in multiple disputes regarding the construction of a $500 Million, 738 MW power plant, including the default termination of a major subcontractor and a final settlement in which the Owner withdrew its claims of nearly $45 Million in their entirety and made a substantial affirmative payment to the client.

-- Defended client on high profile infrastructure project against public Owner seeking damages in excess of $120 Million in federal court jury action, and successfully negotiated a pre-trial settlement for $600,000.
+- Defended client on high profile port infrastructure project against public Owner seeking damages in excess of $120 Million in federal court jury action, and successfully negotiated a pre-trial settlement for $600,000.

 - Successful lead counsel in defeating $60 Million claim by Owner against EPC Contractor on a complex industrial facility; after a 4-week jury trial, the jury returned a verdict rejecting 100% of Owner’s claims and awarding 100% of client’s $8 Million counterclaim.

-- Successful lead counsel in negotiating positive settlement for public Owner defending against $30 Million design claim on longest cathedral arch span bridge in the world, negotiated “no fault” termination of the Contractor and assisted in successful reprocurement.
+- Successful lead counsel in negotiating positive settlement for public Owner defending against $30 Million design claim on longest cathedral arch bridge in the world, negotiated “no fault” termination of the Contractor and assisted in successful reprocurement.

 - Successfully defended against construction and design defect claims on Major League Baseball stadium exceeding $43 Million and recovered approximately $30 Million for the client, having lead responsibility for the construction and design aspects of the case.